MarioDelgadoSr/MyDataVisualizerDoc/README.md

 * **Data** (measures and dimensions) following a set of simple [specifications](#Data-Attributes);
 * **WebGL 3D** Graphic with addressable [material(s)](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#materials) for the graphic's sub-components that will be visualized.

-Both of these components can be uploaded to the [demonstration application](http://mydatavisualizer.com/demo/) as one of the following:
+Both of these components can be uploaded (see screen shot) to the [demonstration application](http://mydatavisualizer.com/demo/) as one of the following:

 * A .gltf file with its associated .csv file (see [Quick Start](#Quick-Start) for an example);
 * A .gltf file with embedded data; (see the [repository](https://github.com/MarioDelgadoSr/MyDataVisualizerDoc/tree/master/repository) for several examples).